Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Simulations and application

 Because all BSIs for the test points are also BSIs in the LSS model, they are expected to receive high scores even when considering only the global $\DWP$ measure (i.e., independent of the specific test point).
 We summarized $\PP$ and $\DWP$ into a single prevalence-based interaction importance ($\PII$) statistic using their normalized product, that is, for any candidate signed interaction $S^\pm \in [p]\times \{-1,1\}$, we defined

 We then compared the rankings of interactions based on $\PII$ with those based on $\DWP$ alone, in order to assess whether including local path-prevalence information improves the identification of interactions that are relevant for the test point $\xtest$.
 For models with a maximum interaction size of $L \in \{2,3,4\}$, we considered candidate interactions of size up to $L + 1$.
 In total, approximately $(3 p)^{L + 1} = 60^{L+1}$ signed candidate interactions are possible, which corresponds to $\approx 10^5, 10^7, 10^9$ for $L = 2,3,4$, respectively.
 We considered two statistics to compare the ranking performance of the global $\DWP$ vs.\ the local $\PII$ statistic.
 First, we evaluated the inclusion rate among the 10 highest-valued signed interactions.
 Second, we computed a ROC-AUC restricted to the 10 highest-ranked interactions (classifying these as BSIs for the test point), assigning a ROC-AUC of 0 if not all BSIs for the test point were included within the considered interactions.
 As the ranking performance is only meaningful for test points $\xtest$ that have at least a single BSI, we restricted the evaluation to such test points.
 Note that when $J = 1$, the global and local BSIs coincide.
-Therefore, Figure~\ref{fig:compare_DWP_PP} shows the results for $J = 2$ only (see the appendix for the results for $J = 1$ and precise numeric outcomes for all scenarios).
+Therefore, Figure~\ref{fig:compare_DWP_PP} shows the results for $J = 2$ only.